eralpship/web-dev-workshop/docs/detail-pages.md

 # Detail pages & route parameters

+In this section we will be adding a detail page for the service areas.

 ## Adding a service area detail page

-Change `onClick` callback handler from `CommonDataTable` of `ServiceAreaList` so that it goes to path `/hype/service-area/1` if the clicked service area id is 1.
+Change the `onClick` callback handler from `CommonDataTable` of `ServiceAreaList` so that it goes to path `/hype/service-area/1` if the clicked service area id is 1:

 **src/components/ServiceAreaList.tsx**